kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Inma goes into the kitchen and returns after a while with a slice of Reyes cake.
 - I bite into something hard.
 It's a little figure of the black wise-man of the three kings.
 - She's telling me something...
-- I think it is that everyone believes I'm the guilty one because I was raped by black men when I was a child.
+- I think she is trying to tell me that everyone believes I'm the guilty one because I was raped by black men when I was a child!
+- It's astonishing.
 - Is she really telling me that whatever I have uncovered about porn-industry infiltration of Spanish schools is irrelevant because I was sedated and raped as a child by groups of Jamaican men in North London?
 - A few days later, Inma tells me that the poisoning laboratory told her they will not test my samples without an order from the police.
+- They're just ignoring the fate of their own children by blaming a victim.
+It's more than astonishing and it was around this time I started to realize that Spanish are sacrificing their own children to porn; Topheth style.

 ## Paul's best friend Lucy